 Manufacturing Hash Oil – 11379.6 Health and Safety Code

-EDITOR’S NOTE: Since the passage of AB2679, California will have a very different legal landscape with respect to the manufacture of BHO or hash oil.
-Starting in 2018, however, this remains to be seen.
-Therefore, readers should be aware that the current state of the law is that manufacturing remains illegal in California.
+EDITOR’S NOTE: Since the passage of AB2679, and MAUCRSA, California will have a very different legal landscape with respect to the manufacture of BHO or hash oil.
+Therefore, readers should be aware that the current state of the law is that manufacturing remains illegal in California where jurisdictions prohibit this activity and do not afford a regulated licensing structure.
 Furthermore, the new law will be strictly administered with several layers of licensing and health code regulations.
 So for those who fall short of the requirements, the Health and Safety Code may remain a very real danger far past the legislation.

 With all of the marijuana based products being made recently, one popular product is hash oil.
 Sometimes called “honey oil”, or “resin”, marijuana hash oil must be extracted by a chemical process.
 These fall under marijuana hash oil laws in California.
 The law has since caught up to this process and California’s drug laws punish those to extract the oil very harshly.
 Besides punishment, the legal process alone can do serious damage to a person’s life by giving them a criminal record and revealing the trouble they got into whenever a background check is run.

 The purpose behind enacting Heath and Safety Code 11379.6 was to punish those who engage in an activity that endangers the public by using volatile or toxic chemicals in the production process.
 People v.
 Bergen (2008) 82 Cal.Rptr.3d 577.